garbetjie/docker-php-extensions/README.md

 Additional images can be found on [Docker Hub](https://hub.docker.com/r/garbetjie/php).

+> **A note on PHP 8.0 images**
+>
+> PHP 8.0 is still in an early release phase.
+As such, not all extensions installed are available in the PHP 8.0 images,
+> and there is no CLI version for PHP 8.0.
+As the missing extensions become compatible with PHP 8.0, they will be added.

 ## Available variants

 There are three variants that are available: `cli`, `fpm` and `nginx`.
 Each one is available for each PHP version.